It’s March. The season of convoluted brackets, tears, happy “I told you so’s,” and rage shredding. All in the name of dancing… or is it basketball?

 “This book truly takes you on an adventure.
 Schwab is a phenomenal writer, and this series manages to take tropes that are so familiar (dark magic, powerful orphans, pirates…) and rework them into a story that twists and turns in all the right ways.
 Also, Lila Bard is a heroine worth fighting for.”

 We hope you did more than see the movie.

-Brittany: To All The Boys I’ve Loved Before by Jenny Han (2014)
+Brit: To All The Boys I’ve Loved Before by Jenny Han (2014)

 “Jenny Han might just be my favorite YA author of all time.
-I loved her summer series, which was massively influential in my personal coming-of-age.
+I loved her Summer series, which was massively influential in my personal coming-of-age.
 When To All the Boys I’ve Loved Before came out, I was READY.
 And lemme tell you, Jenny did not disappoint.
 I love a good fake relationship plot.
 I love a hot jock.
 I love books about sisters (even though I’ve never had one).
 Jenny manages to incorporate all of the things I love about YA into one delightful book filled with baking and John Hughes references galore.
 Also, I do identify a bit with Lara Jean.
 I want to be her when I grow up.”

 Rigney: Everything, Everything by Nicola Yoon (2015)